Autostronomy/AutoProf/README.md

 1. Copy the *test_config.py* script from the AutoProf test directory to the directory with your image.
 1. In the config file, edit the following lines:
     ```python
-    pixscale = # your image scale in arcsec/pix
+    ap_pixscale = # your image scale in arcsec/pix
-    image_file = # filename of your image
+    ap_image_file = # filename of your image
     ```
     and change any other options as they pertain to your image.
 If you aren't sure what to do, you can just remove an option from the config file.
-All that is truly needed to get started is *process_mode*, *pixscale*, and *image_file*.
+All that is truly needed to get started is *ap_process_mode*, *ap_pixscale*, and *ap_image_file*.
 1. Run AutoProf on the configuration file:
     ```bash
     autoprof config.py